w3f/polkadot-wiki/docs/learn/learn-consensus.md

 A way to alleviate this is to implement pool formation on-chain and allow token holders to vote [with their stake] for validators to represent them.

-Polkadot uses NPoS (Nominated Proof-of-Stake) as its mechanism for selecting the validator set.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses NPoS (Nominated Proof-of-Stake) as its mechanism for selecting the validator set.
 It is designed with the roles of **validators** and **nominators**, to maximize chain security.
 Actors who are interested in maintaining the network can run a validator node.

 Validators assume the role of producing new blocks in [BABE](#block-production-babe), validating parachain blocks, and guaranteeing finality.
 Nominators can choose to back select validators with